microsoft/pxt-arcade/docs/test/skillmap/story/story4.md

 ---

-- :mouse pointer:  Keep adding sets of blocks until you get to the end of your story.
+- :mouse pointer:  Keep adding sets of blocks until you get to the end.
 ```block
 scene.setBackgroundImage(assets.image`page2`)
 pause(1000)